ChrisDeFreitas/ElasticStack/README.md

   -- successfully installed Elastic and Kibana on new VM following instructions on this page
 	-- Elastic/Java are using 47% RAM, no slowness observed
 	-- reviewed settings docs for Elastic and Kibana, will tweak after test data flowing
+	-- optimize in future: on boot, Kibana establishes 59 TCP connections to the local ElasticSearch service
 	-- created scripts/login.sh to run "last" and "ss" on login
-	-- optimize in future: on boot, Kibana establishes 59 TCP connections to the local ElasticSearch service
+	-- created scripts/tcpUsage.sh to list processes and count of established connections

 - next:
   -- import Apache log

 # 1. Elastic Search Service